Eyal Harel: At the Navy Headquarters

 In July 2018, Harel was appointed Head of the Naval Intelligence Division.
 In this position he made changes to the organizational structure of the division to adapt it to the way the Intelligence Directorate functions and its work processes.
 For this purpose, a third department – the Operations Department – was established in the division, whose purpose is to maintain close working relations with the Operations Division in the Intelligence Directorate and the IDF Operations Branch.

 In October 2019, Harel was appointed Head of the Naval Headquarters.
 He worked on adapting the change in the Navy's operational headquarters, establishing the Control Unit and the Economic Maritime Arena at the department level, writing an operational concept for the operational headquarters in operational activity, and leading the activity of the Navy during the between the wars campaign period.

 At the General Staff

 In May 2021, Harel was appointed head of the Planning Division in the Planning Directorate.
 As head of the Planning Division, he engaged in planning and implementing the Momentum IDF multi-year plan of the Chief of Staff, Lt.
 Gen. Aviv Kochavi.
 On May 3, 2023, the decision was announced to appoint him as head of the Planning and Force Build-up Directorate, with the rank of Major General, which was conferred on him in June of that year.
 On August 2, 2023, he assumed the position of Head of the Planning and Force Build-up Directorate.

+In December 2025, defense minister Israel Katz approved Harel's appointment as the next Commander of the Israeli Navy.
+The decision was delayed for weeks due to a dispute with IDF chief Eyal Zamir.

+Commander of the Navy

+On 16 April 2026, Harel was appointed as Commander of the Navy during a ceremony held at the Atlit naval base, succeeding David Saar Salama.
+His appointment, originally scheduled for March, was delayed due to the 2026 Iran war.